Kerry Earnhardt: Racing career

 In late November 2001, it was announced that Earnhardt would run the full 2002 Busch Series for FitzBradshaw Racing, owned by Armando Fitz and Terry Bradshaw.
 The entry was sponsored by Supercuts and 10-10-220, with a technical alliance with DEI.
 The car was initially numbered 8, but later numbered 12.
-He finished 22nd in points, scoring three top fives and six top 10s.
+He finished 22nd in points, scoring three top-fives and six top-tens.
 This was one of his two full seasons in any of NASCAR's top three series (Cup, Busch, and Truck).
 He also attempted to make several Winston Cup races in 2002 and 2003 in the No. 83 Aaron's, Inc./Hot Tamales Chevrolet for FitzBradshaw, but failed to qualify for every race he attempted.
 Midway through the 2003 season, Earnhardt was released by FitzBradshaw, replaced by Tim Fedewa.

 In 2004 and 2005, Earnhardt raced in six Cup Series races for Richard Childress Racing in the No. 33 car.
 All six starts were restrictor plate races (Daytona and Talladega).
 His highest finish was a 17th-place run at Talladega in the 2005 Aaron's 499.
 Also in 2004, Earnhardt made eight starts in the K&N Pro Series West for Bill McAnally Racing, scoring two top fives and five top 10s.

 In 2005, Earnhardt joined Billy Ballew Motorsports in the Craftsman Truck Series, replacing Shane Hmiel.
 Earnhardt won the pole position for the season opening Florida Dodge Dealers 250, but he lost his ride after two races due to lack of sponsorship, with Hmiel returning.
 For the 2006 season, he signed with ThorSport Racing and drove the No. 13 Chevrolet the full season with occasional sponsorship from the National Pork Board.
-His best finish of the season was 11th place at Nashville and Las Vegas.
+The season was a struggle, and his best finish that year was an 11th place at Nashville and Las Vegas.
 At the conclusion of the season, he and ThorSport Racing went their separate ways.

 In December 2007, Earnhardt announced his retirement as a competitive driver in a letter to fans on his website.

-Earnhardt is still an active test driver for DEI and occasionally drove in the Nationwide Series (NNS).
+Earnhardt was still an active test driver for DEI and occasionally drove in the Nationwide Series (NNS).
 His last appearance in a national touring series was the NNS' Subway Jalapeño 250 on July 3, 2009 at Daytona International Speedway driving the No. 31 car for Rick Ware Racing.
 In 2016, he drove one of his father's original race cars, a No. 3 1995 Chevrolet Monte Carlo, at the Goodwood Festival of Speed in England.